astridx/meinblog/content/posts/joomla/46joomla-template-favicon.en.md

 A [favicon](https://de.wikipedia.org/wiki/Favicon is a small icon used to identify a website in a recognisable way.
 It is displayed on different devices when a website is saved as a favourite.

 > The size and type of the favicon is expected to be different on different devices.
-I use the website [realfavicongenerator.net](https://realfavicongenerator.net/) to create the optimal type of my image for each device.
+I use the website [realfavicongenerator.net](https://realfavicongenerator.net/) to create the optimal format of my image for the individual devices.
+I consider this tool to be tried and tested and the easiest to use.
+However, there is an alternative newer approach that is used by the Joomla standard template Cassiopeia.
+If you prefer to use the modern SVG format with an ICO file as a fallback layer, you will find a solution that suits you better under [Favicon in Joomla template](https://blog.astrid-guenther.de/en/cassiopeia-favicon).

 ## For the impatient